 Kai, Edeyrn and Iscovan give Miranette a bicycle and Paloma a scooter.
 Rosetta warns them not to get lost or separated.
 Miranette says goodbye to Anahita and Tāne.

 Miranette rides but gets separated from Paloma and then lost.
 She blows her bird-whistle for help.
-The sky gets dark.
-As Miranette unpacks her backpack and sets out the jar of caterpillars.
-It begins to rains.
-She pulls out her umbrella to sleep under and eventually falls asleep.
+The sky gets dark and it begins to rains.
+Miranette unpacks fabric to make a lean-to against the tree, sets out the jar with the chrysalis and turns on its light.
+She eventually falls asleep.

 Baubo tells Miranette and the Butterflies how much she loves to laugh “LMBO!”.
 Miranette gives her fruit but beyond that Baubo can’t understand anything Miranette is trying to communicate.
 The Butterflies fly off.
 Four Youth enter costumed as a Dragon.
 Baubo and Miranette are enlisted to become its head and tail.
-They all enter the “Humor Enthusiasts Parade” as the Dragon.
+They all enter a parade about to get under way as the Dragon.

-After the parade they arrive at Baubo’s friend Leggo’s and his dog Chumpy’s (a marionette) library.
+After the parade they arrive at Baubo’s friend Leggo’s and his dog Chumpy’s (a marionette) library and laboratory.
 Leggo tells them of a book he discovered containing 624 writings on all sorts of odd scraps of paper.
 He shares his favorite “The Seraph”.
 Miranette gives Leggo her “Daydreaming Journal” to add to his collection.
-Miranette notices that the odd paper containing the story corresponds to the tag on her crystals.
+Miranette notices that the old chart on the back of the story corresponds to the tag on her crystals.

-Chumpy hears arguing in the distance and runs and Miranette bicycles after her.
+Leggo is just about to tell everyone the meaning of the chart, when Chumpy hears arguing in the distance and runs off.
+Miranette bicycles after her.
 Chumpy and Miranette come across Juniper, Verbena and Ember arguing about what color to paint the new bridge for the solstice.
 Another woman, Flanna, is hammering the bridge.
-Two Birds relax in the pond.
-Juniper, Verbena and Ember each try to convince Miranette and Chumpy that their favorite color is the best “Purple, Blue & Yellow”.
+Juniper, Verbena and Ember each try to convince Miranette that their color is the best “Blue, Purple & Yellow”.
 Miranette approaches Flanna to resolve the quarrel.
 Instead Flanna, joined by a Dancer, tells them of her experience with another color “Red is a Trick”.
-Miranette enlists the help of the Women to help her plant the seeds she received from her friends.
+Chumpy indicates the soil is good for planting and Miranette plants the seeds she received from her friends.

-Miranette sees her reflection in the pond and the Women notice she is embarrassed by her clothes.
-They left her select whatever she likes from a trunk.
-Miranette wants to surprise them by dressing up and goes behind a screen to change.
+Miranette sees her reflection in the pond.
+The Women let her select whatever she likes from a trunk.
+Miranette goes behind a screen to change.
 Paloma arrives relieved to find Miranette’s bicycle.
-The Women tell Paloma that Miranette is safe.
+The Womentell Paloma that Miranette is safe.

-Miranette emerges in clothes representing a mix of various styles.
+Miranette emerges in clothes of various styles.
 Suddenly the light of the solstice shines on her crystal headdress creating a kaleidoscope of color.
-Miranette grabs Paloma and the Women and they swirl around in the wash of color.
+Miranette, Paloma, the Women and some Birds swirl around in the wash of color.

 Miranette falls into a deep sleep.
-In her dream, the Plant comes to life and her City Folks appear and dance in a rigidly.
+In her dream, the Plant comes to life and the City Folks appear and dance rigidly.
 The Twelve Characters from her journey join in and the dance starts to loosen.
-The Two Birds lead Anahita, Tāne, Jingle and Chumpy on a floating island as the Dragon trails behind.
-The City Folks form a flower mandala from their umbrellas and then a strong wind, brought about by Two Butterflies flapping their wings, disperses it.
+The Birdslead Anahita, Tāne, Jingle and Chumpy on a floating island as the Dragon trails behind.
+The City Folksform a flower mandala from their umbrellas and then a strong wind, brought about by Two Butterfliesflapping their wings, disperses it.
 Miranette emerges center and inspires the Youth and Paloma to join her in aspiring for a better world “Transcendence”.
 Everyone joins in.

 EPILOGUE, a generation later